jonathannasci/projetoIntegrador4/mugen/readme.txt

 Button      Player 1      Player 2
 ------      --------      --------
-  Up        Up arrow      W
+  Up        Up arrow      Numpad Up
- Down       Down arrow    S
+ Down       Down arrow    Numpad Down
- Left       Left arrow    A
+ Left       Left arrow    Numpad Left
-Right       Right arrow   D
+Right       Right arrow   Numpad Right
-  X         L             R
+  X         L             Numlock
-  Y         semicolon     T
+  Y         semicolon     Numpad slash
-  Z         double-quote  Y
+  Z         double-quote  Numpad asterisk
-  A         comma         F
+  A         comma         Numpad -
-  B         period        G
+  B         period        Numpad +
-  C         slash         H
+  C         slash         Numpad Enter
-Start       Enter         U
+Start       Enter         Numpad PgDn

 If you have a joystick, you can enable it through the options screen.
 Press F1 to access Input Config and set up your joystick from there.
-Press left/right on the joystick type option to enable or disable the joystick for each player.
+Scroll left/right on the joystick type option to pick your joystick type.
+If MUGEN is unable to detect your joystick, its name will be shown in grey.
+You can also set the joystick type from the [Input] group in data/mugen.cfg.